 4. Create Clear Objectives and Goals

 Clearly defining objectives and goals is virtually impossible without strategic planning.
 After gathering your team, start with big-picture thinking and encourage members to discuss and brainstorm ways to meet your big-picture goals.
 This is a good time to draw from individual strengths and ask for the team’s dedication and commitment.
-Once the larger goals are identified, develop a timeline that includes milestones and benchmarks to help you gauge your team’s progress and success.
+Once the larger goals are identified, develop a timeline that includes milestones and benchmarks to help you gauge your team’s cohesion, progress, and success.

 5. Celebrate Successes